-J. Todd Moye is a professor of history at the University of North Texas, the director of the UNT Oral History Program, and in 2017–2018 the president of the Oral History Association.
+J. Todd Moye is the Robnett Professor of U.S. History at the University of North Texas, the director of the UNT Oral History Program, and a past president of the Oral History Association.
 He is the author of several articles and books on the history of the modern African American freedom struggle.
 They include Freedom Flyers: The Tuskegee Airmen of World War II (2010), a narrative history of the most significant civil rights struggle of the World War II era based on a collection of more than 800 oral histories; Let the People Decide: Black Freedom and White Resistance Organizing in Sunflower County, Mississippi, 1945–1986 (2004), a community study of grassroots civil rights and pro-segregation movements in the Mississippi Delta; and Ella Baker: Community Organizer of the Civil Rights Movement (2013), an intellectual biography of one of the movement’s most important thinkers and strategists.
 He has co-created several digital history projects, including Civil Rights in Black and Brown: Oral Histories of the Multiracial Civil Rights Struggles in Texas, the North Texas History Harvest, and The Crisis at Mansfield.
-He also directed the National Park Service’s Tuskegee Airmen Oral History Project from 2000 to 2005.
+He formerly directed the National Park Service’s Tuskegee Airmen Oral History Project.